The COSINE-100 Liquid Scintillator Veto System: Calibration

 \section{Calibration}

-The 18 PMTs are gain corrected and present very similar energy spectra, as shown in Figure~\ref{fig:lsCharge_pmt}.
-The charges of the $18$ PMTs are summed to produce the spectrum of the entire LS veto, and the saturated events are removed to avoid events with misrepresented energies, as seen in Figure~\ref{fig:lsChargeSpectrum}.
-The spectrum does not have many features, but it is possible to notice two main shoulders towards the higher energies.
-These are thought to be coming from energy deposited by gamma rays from $^{40}$K ($1.46$~MeV) and $^{208}$Tl ($2.6$~MeV).
+The calibration of the 18 PMTs in the LS veto starts with matching the gain of these PMTs, as shown in Figure~\ref{fig:lsCharge_pmt}.
+The gain was matched such that each PMT saturates at around 40,000~ADC.
+The integrated charges of the 18 PMTs are then summed to produce the uncalibrated energy spectrum of the entire LS veto.
+Events that saturate at least a single PMT are removed to avoid events with misrepresented energies, as seen in Figure~\ref{fig:lsChargeSpectrum}.
+Note that if an event saturates one PMT, it does not mean that all of the other will also be saturated.
+As a result of this, we observe that several events bellow the saturation point of the total charge spectrum in Figure~\ref{fig:lsChargeSpectrum} are also removed.
+The spectrum does not present characteristic features, but it is possible to notice two main shoulders at higher energies.
+These are due to $^{40}$K (1.46~MeV) and $^{208}$Tl (2.6~MeV) Compton scattering.

-The LS spectrum does not have mono-energetic features that could be used for energy calibration or estimation of the energy resolution.
-Therefore, in order to calculate the LS veto calibration factor, we compare the data to a simulated spectrum, over different resolution functions.
-In the simulated spectrum we consider the energy deposited in the LS by all the detector's materials.
-We also compare crystal-LS coincidence spectra, selecting a specific group of events that could be tagged by both crystal and LS.
-For example, we select $^{40}$K events which have 3.2~keV auger electrons deposited in the crystals and higher energy (up to $1460$~keV) events in the LS.
-The shoulder around $1460$~keV is then matched between the simulation and data, to determine an estimation of resolution and calibration.
-The comparison between data and simulation is shown in Fig~\ref{fig:ls_K40DataMC}.
+The LS spectrum does not exhibit mono-energetic features which could be used for energy calibration or estimation of the energy resolution.
+Therefore, in order to calculate the LS veto calibration factor we compare the data to a simulated spectrum, applying different resolution functions.
+In the simulated spectrum we consider the energy deposited in the LS by all known detector contaminants.
+We also compare crystal-LS coincidence spectra, selecting specific classes of events that are tagged by both the crystal detectors and LS.
+For example, we select $^{40}$K events which exhibit coincident 3.2~keV energy depositions from Auger electrons in the NaI(Tl) detectors and higher energy depositions (up to 1,460~keV) in the LS.
+The shoulder around 1,460~keV is then matched between the simulation and data to determine the LS energy resolution ($\sim10\%$) and calibration.
+The comparison between this coincidence data and the $^{40}$K simulation is shown in Figure~\ref{fig:ls_K40DataMC}.